cristibalus/api_specs_linter/README.md

-# API Linter Action
+# API specs linter

-This action will run a basic check on the API specs in the repository.
-The checks which will be run are:
+This tool will look for all the API specs in the repository and perform styling checks on them.